10-inch gun M1895: History

 In 1885, William C. Endicott, President Grover Cleveland's Secretary of War, was tasked with creating the Board of Fortifications to review seacoast defenses.
-The findings of the board illustrated a grim picture of existing defenses in its 1886 report and recommended a massive $127 million construction program of breech-loading cannons, mortars, floating batteries, and submarine mines for some 29 locations on the US coastline.
+The findings of the board illustrated a grim picture of existing defenses in its 1886 report and recommended a $127 million construction program of breech-loading cannons, mortars, floating batteries, and submarine mines for some 29 locations on the US coastline.
 Most of the Board's recommendations were implemented.
 Coast Artillery fortifications built between 1885 and 1905 are often referred to as Endicott Period fortifications.
 The Watervliet Arsenal designed the gun and built the barrels.
 A few of the first guns were mounted on low-angle M1893 barbette carriages.
 Subsequently, most of the guns were mounted on M1894, M1896, or M1901 disappearing carriages; when the gun was fired, it dropped behind a concrete and/or earthen wall for protection from counter-battery fire.
 Detailed descriptions of the M1888 weapon and Buffington–Crozier disappearing carriage are in the US Army's Artillery circular 1895, pp. 183–195, along with a description and illustration of a "modified Gordon" disappearing carriage, an experimental type.
 Detailed parts lists for the M1888M1 weapon and supporting equipment are in the Ordnance supply manual by George L. Lohrer, United States Army, Ordnance Dept, 1904, pp. 47–113.

 After the Spanish–American War, the government wanted to protect American seaports in the event of war, and to protect newly gained territory, such as the Philippines and Cuba, from enemy attack.
 A new Board of Fortifications, under President Theodore Roosevelt's Secretary of War William Taft, was convened in 1905.
 Taft recommended technical changes, such as more searchlights, electrification, and in some cases fewer guns in particular fortifications.
 The seacoast forts were funded under the Spooner Act of 1902 and construction began within a few years and lasted into the 1920s.
 The defenses of the Philippines on islands in Manila Bay and Subic Bay were built under this program.